-Transforming a neglected industrial block into a livable neighborhood: SOJO Commons.
+Transforming an underdeveloped industrial block into a livable urban neighborhood: SoJo Commons.

 Building on the success of the Pearl District, the project establishes context.